Xion345/xion345.github.io/about.md

 permalink: /about/
 ---

-I am known as Xion345 on the Internet, or Fabien André in real life.
+I am Xion345 — or Fabien André in real life.
 I am a failed PhD student or, in other words, a software engineer struggling to deal with the insanity of a PhD program.
 I occasionally blog on my weekend projects or interesting issues I come across at work.